 Brandi Proctor - Reporter

 Brandi Proctor is the energy of FOX45's most exciting early morning segment, "Tabloid Tuesday".
-She reveals all of the latest celebrity gossip and gives the real story by debunking rumors that are found on blogs, while bringing Baltimoreans the Buzz, straight out of Hollywood.
+She reveals all of the latest celebrity gossip and gives the real story by debunking rumors, while bringing Baltimoreans the Buzz, straight out of Hollywood.

-Brandi has had her ear to the streets of Baltimore for the past several years working behind the scenes, while creating the pulsating heartbeat of FOX45 News as the Evening Assignment Manager.
+Prior to making her debut in front of the camera, Brandi had her ear to the streets of Baltimore working behind the scenes, while creating the pulsating heartbeat of FOX45 News as Assignment Manager.

 Brandi joined the FOX 45 Morning News Team as Associate Producer just one year after earning her Bachelor's Degree in Communications Studies in 2002 from Morgan State University, she returned to Morgan to earn her Master's of Science in Telecommunications Management in 2004, the same year she transitioned to Field Producer.